Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 ### Conclusion

-GraphQL lets you request for what you want from your database without creating separate endpoints for each request.
+GraphQL lets you make requests from your database without creating separate endpoints for each request.
 In this article, we built a CRUD application with Django using GraphQL queries and mutations.

 Source code for this article: [https://github.com/Smyja/codecademy](https://github.com/Smyja/codecademy)